Be the first to know

-Hiring teams should use skills-based, objective measures when assessing tech candidates because closing doors on applicants who are qualified but don’t have a typical coding background means great potential team members could be overlooked.
+When hiring developers, you should use skills-based, objective measures when screening candidates because closing doors on applicants who are qualified but don’t have a typical coding background means great potential team members could be overlooked.
 And in this competitive talent market, there’s no room to miss out on key hires for any reason, especially bias.

-The recruiting team here at Codility uses our own platform in to identify talented coders and has hired some great people.
+The recruiting team here at Codility uses our own platform for hiring developers to identify talented coders and we’ve hired some great people.
 One recent hire, Piotr Wiechno, in particular stood out as someone with an unconventional background for the role he was hired for, so I took some time to sit down and gather his thoughts.

 Jeff: When did you join and what do you do at Codility?